ckghostwj/Unified-Embedding-Alignment-with-Missing-Views-Inferring-for-Incomplete-Multi-View-Clustering/README.md

 Note: tune parapeters lambda1, lambda2, lambda3, neighbor, and r to achieve the best results.
 (Generally, you can set neighbor = 7, and r = 3 in most cases.)

-Influneced by the initilzation of k-means or the matlab versions, the clustering results may have little deviations to the reuslts reported in the paper.
+Influneced by the initilzation of k-means or the matlab versions, the clustering results may have little deviations to the results reported in the paper.